saras-daton/AmazonSellerCentral/README.md

 ## Required Variables

-This package assumes that you have an existing DBT project with a BigQuery profile connected & tested.
+This package assumes that you have an existing dbt project with a BigQuery profile connected & tested.
 Source data is located using the following variables which must be set in your `dbt_project.yml` file.

 ```yaml
 vars: